 WHAT’S YOUR APPROACH ON THE DAY?

 As an Irish wedding videographer, I’m privileged to film weddings all over Ireland.
-As I’m based in Wicklow, most of my weddings are concentrated in Leinster, especially counties Dublin, Wicklow, Kildare, Meath and Wexford.
-I also create wedding videos in Munster, Connaught and Ulster.
-Other counties include Louth, Waterdord and Leitrim.
-Depending on logistics, I’m also open to travelling outside of Ireland to film destination weddings.
+As I’m based in Wicklow, most of my weddings are concentrated in Leinster, especially counties Dublin, Wicklow, Kildare, Meath, and Wexford.
+I also create wedding videos in Munster, Connaught, and Ulster.
+Other counties include Louth, Waterford, and Leitrim.
+Depending on logistics, I’m also open to traveling outside of Ireland to film destination weddings.
 Get in touch to find out more.

 No. Music selection is an integral part of the creative wedding video editing process.
 It is best left in the videographer’s hands to ensure that appropriate music tracks fit seamlessly with the story we craft from the day.
 Only specially licensed music will be used to ensure compliance with copyright laws.

 There are three distinct films offered as part of various packages.
 The main full-length wedding film that contains comprehensive ceremony coverage and the speeches in full can typically run for 60 to 120 minutes.
 The shorter highlights film beautifully tells the wedding story in approximately 5 minutes but can sometimes be slightly shorter or longer than this.
 Our short Insta teasers which are short preview trailer videos are approximately 60 seconds in length.

 HOW LONG DOES IT TAKE TO RECEIVE OUR WEDDING FILMS?

 As soon as your wedding event is finished, we begin by capturing and backing up the footage.
 It then enters a queue where it will be edited in the coming weeks.
 Typically, wedding films are ready approximately 12 to 14 weeks from the wedding date.

 Yes.
 We have appropriate insurance cover and can furnish details if your venue requests it.